paymill/paymill-documentation/guides/security/security-standards.html.md

 Any business accepting credit cards online needs to comply with the Payment Card Industry Data Security Standard (PCI DSS).
 PCI DSS is in place to make the internet safer and more secure by ensuring that the sensitive data of your customers is handled in a recognised and secure manner.

 One of the beautiful things about PAYMILL is that we make it super easy for our merchants to be PCI DSS compliant.
-By using the PAYMILL Javascript Bridge, your clients’ sensitive data is sent directly to PAYMILL.
+By using the PAYMILL Javascript Bridge, your clients' sensitive data is sent directly to PAYMILL.
 The sensitive data never touches your servers and this drastically reduces the scope of your compliance requirements.

-While using PAYMILL you’ll be PCI DSS compliant in no time!
+While using PAYMILL you'll be PCI DSS compliant in no time!
 You will simply need to complete a short Self Assessment Questionnaire (SAQ).
-Just fill out the questionnaire, send it back and, if all is done correctly, you’ll be compliant and accepting payments!
+Just fill out the questionnaire, send it back and, if all is done correctly, you'll be compliant and accepting payments!

 If you have any questions please send an e-mail to [security@paymill.com](mailto:security@paymill.com).